 Of course, you won’t retain the same vivid color that you have on the plant while it’s growing in the garden.
 The color that you can achieve on a dried hydrangea is more of a muted set of greens, grays, blues, pinks, and purples which looks beautiful when displayed together

 The other thing to note is that the climate and temperature that the hydrangea shrub is growing in will affect how much color is retained in the dried flower.
-It’s not a perfect system but what is when we’re talking about the climate and weather?
-Ideally you are looking for a healthy plant that has been grown in appropriate conditions.
+It’s not a perfect system, but what is when we’re talking about the climate and weather?
+Ideally, you are looking for a healthy plant that has been grown in appropriate conditions.
 You can read more about that in the Essential Guide to Hydrangeas.

 In order to retain the most color, you will need to let flowers partially dry on the shrub first.
 Depending on when your plant blooms, you should start checking on the flowers mid-way through the bloom time.
 The color will be fading but they will still hold most of their shape, and they will start to take on a papery feel.
-Try cutting blooms when there is still some color remaining, to get the a dried flower with color that lasts.
+Try cutting hydrangea blooms when there is still some color remaining to get a dried flower with color that lasts.

 Remove all of the leaves from the stem (or at least the part of the stem that will be submerged) and put the flowers in a vase with an inch or two of water.
 Place the vase in a cool area, away from direct sunlight.
 The water in the vase will help to slow the drying process; the bloom will preserve better with a slower transition.
 Once the water is gone, they will be completely dried and will last indefinitely.

 You can touch the preserved hydrangea heads to see how dry they are.
 They should feel papery.